-- Access to the service - Portal, chat bot, call centre phone system.
-Something that can take an end-user's information and pass it on.
+- A way for people to access the service– A portal, a chat bot, or even a call centre phone system.
+Something that can take someone’s request, ask the right questions, and pass it on.

-- Task procedure - Written out and scripted to now be done by code which our execution engine and run.
+- The automated task itself - Written out and scripted in a way which our execution engine can run.

-For us at Waterstons, it allows our customers to take control over simple requests much faster, whenever they want, without needing to speak to anyone.
-Internally, our teams spend less time doing those time-consuming tasks, and that frees them up to focus on proactive problem solving for our customers.
-We use that saved time to develop greater understanding of our customers and their businesses and to build stronger relationships.
+For us, it gives the people we work for control over simple requests, which are delivered much faster, whenever they want, without needing to speak to anyone.
+Our teams spend less time doing those mundane tasks, and that frees them up to focus on the stuff that they are really needed for.
 We are starting to work in a way where automation is mentioned daily, and the team are starting to reap the benefits that extra time gives them.